NCEAS/data-processing/README.md

 - all functions should include argument checks in the form of `stopifnot` statements

 ## Contributing
+### *First Contribution*
+[Fork the data-processing repository by clicking on the "Fork" button.
+This copies the repository to your personal github profile.](inst/fork.png)

 ## Acknowledgements
 Work on this package was supported by: